-Bringing together the voices of scholars, critics, makers, and curators, the inaugural volume of World Records offers a space to ask and to explore: What is a documentary camera?
-What do cameras do and how do we know?
+Bringing together the voices of scholars, critics, makers, and curators, the inaugural volume of World

 The increasing number of cameras, the number of individuals and spaces exposed to their effects, and the massive volume of photographs and video generated by those cameras and then shared, posted, streamed, installed, and screened across the globe suggests that it might be time to re-evaluate these questions and return to a set of first principles.
 Within the field of documentary, the camera is often thought of as a key tool of transparency in a democratic politics of publicity, one where the camera aids in making publics by making public that which remains hidden.
 But a contemporary surplus of recording devices produces as many dilemmas as it may resolve: it might be said to produce not more democracy but more suspicion, and their ubiquity comes at a time when many are experiencing more precarity than stability.